nikulinsasa/minion/README.md

+Please, better use [[https://github.com/kohana/minion.git]] `k3.2-v1.0` branch for Kohana 3.2
+But if you want, you can use my modification.

 #Version for 3.2

 This version was forked from 3.3/master, and classes names replaced from uppercase to lowercase in 3.2 style.